oviserv/wifi_eap-tls/docs/android.md

 ## Import certificates
 - Move ca.der and key/certificate file (*.p12) in provision dir to Google Drive (e.g. use scp to copy files to PC followed by upload in browser)
 - On the smartphone, go to Settings, Security, Advanced, Encryption and data, Install from SD-Card.
+Between devices naming and location can differ.
+On recent Samsung devices search for 'Install from device storage (Install certificates from storage)' under 'Other security settings'.
-- For Android 11, choose "Wifi-certificate"
+- For Android 11, choose "Wi-Fi-certificate" for the ca.der and the key/certificate file (*.p12).
 - Go to My Drive and select ca.der.
 Then choose Wifi and answer questions.
 As certificate name, choose e.g. 'Wifica'
 - Go to Install from SD-Card (choose "Wifi-certificate for Android 11 again) followed by My Drive.
 Select *.p12 and type the password.
 Processing can take very long.
 - Enter a certificate name (e.g. Wifiusercert) and select Wifi for usage.
 Finish.